人类白细胞抗原

 摘要

-Abnormalities involving class I HLA are frequent in many lymphoma subtypes but have not yet been extensively studied in cutaneous T-cell lymphomas (CTCL).
-We characterized the occurrence of class I HLA abnormalities in 65 patients with advanced mycosis fungoides (MF) or Sézary syndrome (SS).
-Targeted DNA sequencing including coverage of HLA loci revealed at least one HLA abnormality in 26/65 patients (40%).
-Twelve unique somatic HLA mutations were identified across nine patients, and loss of heterozygosity or biallelic loss of HLA was found to affect 24 patients.
-Although specific HLA alleles were commonly disrupted, these events did not associate with decreased total class I HLA expression.
-Genetic events preferentially disrupted HLA alleles capable of presentation of greater numbers of putative neoantigens.
+Abstract Abnormalities involving class I HLA are frequent in many lymphoma subtypes but have not yet been extensively studied in cutaneous T-cell lymphomas (CTCLs).
+We characterized the occurrence of class I HLA abnormalities in 65 patients with advanced mycosis fungoides or Sézary syndrome.
+Targeted DNA sequencing, including coverage of HLA loci, revealed at least 1 HLA abnormality in 26 of 65 patients (40%).
+Twelve unique somatic HLA mutations were identified across 9 patients, and loss of heterozygosity or biallelic loss of HLA was found to affect 24 patients.
+Although specific HLA alleles were commonly disrupted, these events did not associate with a decrease in the total class I HLA expression.
+Genetic events preferentially disrupted HLA alleles capable of presenting greater numbers of putative neoantigens.
 HLA abnormalities co-occurred with other genetic immune evasion events and were associated with worse progression-free survival.
-Single-cell analyses demonstrated HLA abnormalities were frequently subclonal.
-Through analysis of serial samples, we observed disrupting class I HLA events change dynamically over the disease course.
-The dynamics of HLA disruption are highlighted in a patient receiving pembrolizumab, where resistance to pembrolizumab was associated with elimination of an HLA mutation.
+Single-cell analyses demonstrated that HLA abnormalities were frequently subclonal.
+Through analysis of serial samples, we observed that disrupting class I HLA events change dynamically over the disease course.
+The dynamics of HLA disruption are highlighted in a patient who received pembrolizumab and in whom resistance to pembrolizumab was associated with the elimination of an HLA mutation.
 Overall, our findings show that genomic class I HLA abnormalities are common in advanced CTCL and may be an important consideration in understanding the effects of immunotherapy in CTCL.

 科研通智能强力驱动